 February 2001 – present

-Paradise Pier – You can see the Fun Wheel from anywhere in Paradise Pier, but the entrance can be tricky to find.
+Pixar Pier – You can see the Fun Wheel from anywhere around paradise Bay, but the entrance can be tricky to find.
 The easiest path to follow is the one on the right hand side; head toward the Silly Symphony Swings, and keep going.
 You’ll see the sunken waiting area to the wheel on your left, before Toy Story Midway Mania.

 When California Adventure first opened in 2001, the wheel was known as the “Sunshine Wheel” and towered over the boardwalk in the same location as it does today.
 But during the park’s major renovation and expansion, Mickey became the focal point of the wheel, and its name officially changed to Mickey’s Fun Wheel.